threader/PC-Tuning/docs/post-install.md

         - Use ``ctrl + shift + esc`` to open task manager then use ``File > Run`` to start the ``explorer.exe`` shell again

-    - Disabling idle states which will force C-State 0 & eliminate jitter due to the process of state transition.
+    - Disabling idle states (PBO users excluded) which will force C-State 0 & eliminate jitter due to the process of state transition.
 After all, C1 is still power saving [[1](https://www.dell.com/support/kbdoc/en-uk/000060621/what-is-the-c-state)].

         - Drag & drop the scripts in ``C:\prerequisites\scripts\idle-scripts`` to the desktop for easy access.
 This way you can disable idle before launching a game & re-enable it after you close your game